Sonoma County Office of Education

 2020 Robotics Challenge logo

+The Sonoma County Robotics Challenge engages students in grades 4 through 8 applying concepts from math, science, and engineering building Lego robots.
 Activities span the months of December through April.
 December and January are spent building capacity among teachers and volunteers who will work with students at local schools.
 In early February, challenge events for the year's competition are announced.
 Challenges are designed for beginner through advanced student competitors.
 School teams meet from February through April to develop challenge responses.
-The culminating experience is the Sonoma County Robotics Challenge, where teams come together and compete matching robots and ideas.
+The culminating experience is the Sonoma County Robotics Challenge where students and their robots perform.

 Challenge Event Robots